On this page

 Apply to Your Top Schools

 Once you’ve made a decision about the type of degree you want to earn and the possible schools you want to attend, it’s time to start submitting applications for admission.
-In order to be successful, it’s important to understand how the process works and what schools will expect.
+To be increase your chances of getting accepted into your program of choice, it’s important to understand how the process works and what schools will expect from you.
 The following information can help.

 Pre-requisites.

-As with other types of degree programs, students who apply to dental hygiene schools are expected to meet certain requirements in order to be admitted.
-While each program has its own set of requirements, some common examples include:
+As with other types of degree programs, students who apply to dental hygiene schools are expected to meet certain requirements to be admitted.
+While each program has its own set of requirements, some common application requirements include:

 - Achieving a certain score on entrance examinations, such as the SAT, ACT, or TOEFL